selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

 ---
 layout: post
-title: "How to handle pagination on a LWC"
+title: "How to handle pagination on an LWC"
 date: 2023-04-28 08:49:26 +0300
 categories: jekyll update
 ---